Danielle LaFrance, M.S., BCBA

 Employee since March 2016

-In 2008, Ms. Barker began working as a behavior therapist for children diagnosed with Autism Spectrum Disorder.
+In 2008, Mrs. Rivas began working as a therapist for children diagnosed with Autism Spectrum Disorder.
 Since, she has provided services to children ranging in age from 2-17 years, with a variety of disabilities.
 Additionally, she has worked across multiple interventions settings, such as homes, schools, as well as clinics.
-Ms. Barker is committed to providing high quality services to her clients by using only interventions which are rooted in the science of behavior and are established evidence-based practices, as evidenced by the completion of her master’s degree in applied behavior analysis from the California State University, Northridge (CSUN), as well as her continued memberships with the California Association for Behavior Analysis (or CalABA) and her attendance and participation in yearly professional conferences.
+Mrs. Rivas is committed to providing high quality services to her clients by using only interventions which are rooted in the science of behavior and are established evidence-based practices, as evidenced by the completion of her master’s degree in applied behavior analysis from the California State University, Northridge (CSUN), as well as her continued memberships with the California Association for Behavior Analysis (or CalABA) and her attendance and participation in yearly professional conferences.

 Megan Pyles, B.A.